dotnet/wcf/Documentation/cross-machine-test-guide.md

 After all tests have run, the Bridge will continue to run for several minutes.
-The timeout interval can be specified on the client test machine by setting the BridgeMaxIdleTimeSpan to some valid TimeSpan value (either as an environment variable or on the build.cmd line.
+The timeout interval can be specified on the client test machine by setting the BridgeMaxIdleTimeSpan to some valid TimeSpan value (either as an environment variable or on the build.cmd line).
 Default is "20:00" (twenty minutes).
 After no activity for this amount of time, the Bridge will close.
 Alternatively, you can type "exit" in the Bridge CMD window to close it manually.